-However the overall message regarding China must remain one of great caution, until more data points illuminate the likely course of economic activity in the first quarter of 2025.
-One particular hazard may significantly alter the short term outlook in China - the much heralded imposition of giant tariffs by the incoming Trump regime.
-In this context, the optimism evident in the Chinese Manufacturing sector is surprising .
+However the overall message regarding China must remain one of caution, until more data points illuminate the likely course of economic activity in the second quarter of 2025.
+One particular hazard may significantly alter the short term outlook in China - the much heralded imposition of giant tariffs by the American Trump regime.
+In this context, the more muted optimism evident in the Chinese Manufacturing sector is not surprising.
 The big question remains : can the world's great growth engine of the past few decades move back towards its previously central role in sponsoring global economic expansion.
-Or will tariff wars with the USA and other factors move China and other centres of economic growth into reverse gear?
+Or will tariff wars with the USA keep China's growth and its influence on the world economy more restricted than has been the case for the past three decades.

 The Sales Managers' Indexes provide the earliest monthly data on the speed and direction of economic activity in key growth areas of the world.